colak/csf-docs/Administrators/WebFaction/creating-ssl-certs-on-webfaction.md

 [Fri Feb 10 13:53:02 UTC 2017] Your cert key is in  /home/username/.acme.sh/domain.tld/domain.tld.key
 ```

-You won’t use any of this, because it’s just a test, but that’s what you want to see.
+You won’t use any of this, because it’s just a **test**, but that’s what you want to see.
 Now that you know the certificate can be issued without errors, you're ready to issue it for real.

 First, remove the test certificate directory you just created: